Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Encourages readers to explore more posts.

-This is a really easy format to use: you can simply list any things that you love, or you can come up with a category (e.g. “10 things I love doing on vacation” or “10 kitchen devices saving my life right now”).
+This is an easy format to use.
+List any things you love, or pick a category (e.g. “10 things I love doing on vacation” or “10 kitchen devices saving my life right now”).
+Sunday or weekly cadence works well because regular readers know when to come back.

 14. Question Post

-One super-fast way to come up with content is to pose a question for readers … and let them do the work for you.
+One fast way to come up with content is to pose a question and let readers do the work for you.
 Cup of Jo’s “What’s the Most Helpful Thing a Therapist Has Ever Told You?” invites readers to:

 - Share their own experiences.